regebro/BigBad3/slides.rst

 * Loads of People on Twitter

-* PyCon Ireland for inviting me
+* PyCon Ireland for inviting me and hence forcing me to write a talk

 ----